sambom/learn-security-examples/dos/dos.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+1. **Briefly explain the potential vulnerabilities in `insecure.ts` that can lead to a DoS attack.**
+   In `insecure.ts`, there is no exception handling when attempting to retrieve a user from the database.
+If the query fails, the error is unhandled, which can cause the server to crash.
+This lack of error handling makes the application vulnerable to Denial-of-Service (DoS) attacks.

-2. Briefly explain how a malicious attacker can exploit them.
+2. **Briefly explain how a malicious attacker can exploit them.**
+   Without input validation, an attacker can send requests that deliberately cause the database query to fail.
+For example, supplying an invalid ID (e.g., an empty string) will result in an error like: _"Argument passed in must be a 24 character hex string, 12 byte Uint8Array, or an integer."_ Since this error isn't caught, it can crash the server.
+Repeating such requests rapidly can overload and bring down the application.

-3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+3. **Briefly explain the defensive techniques used in `secure.ts` to prevent the DoS vulnerability.**
+   `secure.ts` includes a `try-catch` block around the database query to handle any errors and prevent the server from crashing.
+If an error occurs, a user-friendly message is returned instead.
+Additionally, a rate limiter is applied to the `/userinfo` route, allowing only one request per IP every 5 seconds.
+This rate limiting reduces the risk of the server being overwhelmed by repeated malicious requests.